Hunter Engineering Logo

 Hunter Engineering Symbol

 This company bears the name of its founder.
-And it is well deserved because Lee Hunter was an engineer from God and introduced various ideas in the service-connected with the maintenance of cars.
-At the age of 23, he was a recognized expert with many promising ideas.
-Returning home after World War II, the young man decided to reanimate the business that had existed in their family before the hard wartime.
-Thus Hunter Engineering was born, which today has 870 employees.
+And it is well deserved because Lee Hunter was an engineer from God and introduced various ideas in the service connected with the maintenance of cars.
+At the age of 23, he was recognized as an expert with many promising ideas.
+Returning home after World War II, the young man decided to revive the family business that had been shuttered during the hard wartime years.
+Thus, Hunter Engineering was born, which today has 870 employees.

 And it all started with problems with the Packard convertible.
-Its battery was discharging so often and required many days of recharging that the young engineer could not stand it and developed an innovative device that allowed to quickly and efficiently charge the battery.
-Thanks to this idea, he created a very successful company to manufacture and sell other technological devices for the car service.
+Its battery was discharging so often and required many days of recharging that the young engineer could not stand it and developed an innovative device that enabled quick, efficient charging.
+Thanks to this idea, he created a very successful company that manufactures and sells other technological devices for car service.

 Hunter’s inventions revolutionized the field of automotive maintenance.
 Lifting platforms, cabin and subassembly inspection sensors, balancers, brake checkers, tire changers, and much more, all of which are equipped with modern service stations, are all Hunter Engineering products.
 And the company was the first in the world to offer computerized systems for vehicle inspection equipment, introducing the Windows-based WinAlign vehicle alignment program.

 The identity of this company is as serious as its products.
-It looks austere, solid, and reliable, which is reflected in the style of the emblem.
+It looks austere, solid, and reliable, as reflected in the emblem’s style.
 It lacks intricate elements, hidden meanings, and ornate figures.
-It has one concept – simplicity and lightness.
+It has one concept: simplicity and lightness.
 They are embodied in bold symbols with free spacing.

 There are no graphic details in the Hunter Engineering logo unless, of course, you count the wide red stripe that emphasizes the name.
 Its ends are slightly beveled to match the slight slant of the upper characters.
 In this way, it conveys the rapid adaptation of equipment to existing conditions in the vehicle maintenance market.
-In addition, the line externally resembles the platform of the red elevators developed by the company to lift cars.
+In addition, the line externally resembles the platform of the company’s red elevators used to lift cars.
 They have a similar bevel angle when folding and unfolding.

-The “elevator” bears the company’s full name as if it were a lifted car – a massive one that requires a lot of effort and extra attention.
-The word combination is grouped into two lines, the structure resembling the top and bottom of the car, that is, the body and the wheelbase.
-The single word “Hunter” is rendered in heavy, large, bold, sans serif characters in the first row.
-The second row is occupied by the text “Engineering Company,” with the first letters in words highlighted.
+The “elevator” bears the company’s full name as if it were a lifted car, a massive one that requires a lot of effort and extra attention.
+The word combination is arranged into two lines, the structure resembling the top and bottom of the car, i.e., the body and the wheelbase.
+The single word “Hunter” is rendered in heavy, large, bold, sans-serif characters in the first row.
+The second row is occupied by the text “Engineering Company,” with the initial letters of the words highlighted.
 Its characters are small, chopped, and bold.
 The upper inscription is in uppercase and the lower in lowercase.
 There are no additional elements or decorations in the logo, thus conveying its high practical relevance.

 Font and Colors